We have some important tips for expecting moms to make your trip to the hospital seamless.

 Important Note: When coming in to the hospital, please bring photo ID and insurance.

-Upon admission to Labor & Delivery, four visitor passes are given for the expectant mom's partner and visitors of choice during labor.
+Upon admission to Labor & Delivery, three visitor passes are given for the expectant mom's partner and visitors of choice during labor.

 What to bring